MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-security-config.md

 [!INCLUDE [cspm-banner](includes/cspm-banner.md)]

-Microsoft Defender for Cloud Apps provides you with security configuration assessments for your your SaaS applications.
-This multi-cloud view of all cloud platform security configuration recommendations enables security admins to investigate all security configuration gaps in Defender for Cloud Apps.
+Microsoft Defender for Cloud Apps provides you with security configuration assessments for your SaaS applications.
+This multicloud view of all cloud platform security configuration recommendations enables security admins to investigate all security configuration gaps in Defender for Cloud Apps.

 For more information, see [Security posture management for SaaS apps](security-saas.md).